Zirafnik/screeps/README.md

--make harvesters first fill up extensions, because Spawn earns a small amount of energy each tick on its own [x]make harvester always top priority spawn ==> other spawns depend on it -prioritize building queue ==> roads last to be built -function to calculate creep cost
+-make harvesters first fill up extensions, because Spawn earns a small amount of energy each tick on its own [x]make harvester always top priority spawn ==> other spawns depend on it -prioritize building queue ==> roads last to be built [x]function to calculate creep cost
 -function to calculate total energy stored
-[x]repairer only for rampart => otherwise switching between roads and other, since roads first in arr -add adjustable values (creep nums, creep body, creep src location...) all into one file
+[x]repairer only for rampart => otherwise switching between roads and other, since roads first in arr -add adjustable values (creep nums, creep body, creep src location...) all into one file -set up storage + containers -> create dedicated creep roles